Illinois Skilled Trade Schools

 As someone who's considering a skilled trades education and career in IL, you owe it to yourself to check out these six areas of growth:

 Illinois is home to millions of drivers.
 Collectively, they own about 10.4 million registered cars, trucks, and other vehicles.
 And they put lots of wear and tear on those vehicles due to using the state's vast network of roads.
 This state has the third-largest interstate highway system in the country.

 The result is that automotive professionals tend to be consistently in demand throughout much of the region.
 And they also make good wages.
 Look at these facts:

 - More than 3,000 job openings are projected to become available each year between 2016 and 2026 for auto technicians and mechanics in Illinois.
 And in 2018, the average hourly wage for an automotive service tech in this state was $22.26, which was over five percent above the national average for the trade.

 - Close to 720 job opportunities could become available for auto body repairers and refinishers each year.
-The average wage for the state's collision repair pros was $22.45 per hour (slightly higher than the nationwide average).
+The state's collision repair professional's average wage was $22.45 per hour (slightly higher than the nationwide average).

 - About 960 openings per year are projected for diesel engine mechanics in Illinois.
 In 2018, they earned $25.62 per hour, on average (over eight percent above the countrywide average).